blue-oil/blueoil/docs/tutorial/image_seg.md

 Generate your model configuration file interactively by running the `blueoil init` command.

     $ docker run --rm -it \
+        -v $(pwd)/CamVid:/home/blueoil/CamVid \
 	    -v $(pwd)/config:/home/blueoil/config \
 	    blueoil_$(id -un):{TAG} \
-	    blueoil init -o config/my_config.yml
+	    blueoil init -o config/camvid.py

+The `{TAG}` value must be set to a value like `v0.20.0-11-gf1e07c8` that can be obtained with the `docker images` command.
+This value depends on your environment.

-This is an example of the initialization procedure.
+Below is an example of initialization.

 ```
 #### Generate config ####